igorwolfs/acoustic-processing-board/documentation/roadmap.md

 ### Waveform
 - Check if a bandpass filter is needed to filter out the high / low frequency components
 	- We're getting pretty close to the limits of what the FET driver + FET can do at 4-5 MHz.

+## Analog front-end adaptations

+### ADC adaptations
+- Depending on the Vpp coing out of your ADC
+	- Adapt your Vref to 1 V instead of 2 V

+### LNA design
+- Perform this design after having the piezo-element receiver and measuring Vpp with an oscilloscope
+	- If this Vpp is high enough, choose a